top of page

 Do you really need to spray (and this includes homemade organic sprays), or can you wait for the natural predators to come in and do what they do best?

-We can all play a significant role in the health of our backyard mini ecosystem.
-Like I mentioned previously - imagine the difference if an entire street, or town, or suburb, or city were to follow these guidelines!
+Imagine the difference if an entire street, or town, or suburb, or city were to follow these guidelines!
 Never underestimate the impact and importance of your individual efforts.
 Individually, collectively, we can heal the planet - one garden at a time.

 Contact me if you would like me to come and present a Native Bee & Bee Friendly Garden Talk in your area tracy@greentreenaturopathy.com.au